School of Education

 The major mission of the School of Education is the provision of pre-service teacher education to meet the multicultural educational demands of the island's educational system as well as providing for the region as a whole.
 The emerging challenges brought about by social, economic, and political changes within the region have created a need to expand the School’s ability to deliver appropriate instruction and related educational services.
 Thus, an integral part of the School's mission is becoming the academic, research, and service resource center for Guam and the greater Micronesian areas.

 The School of Education provides initial preparation and continuing education opportunities to aspiring teachers, and other professional personnel engaged in educational activities on Guam, the Western Pacific region and the U.S. mainland.
 These purposes are accomplished primarily through classroom instruction and related practicum activities monitored and coordinated by the teaching faculty.

-School requirements presently meet teacher certification requirements for Guam, the Commonwealth of the Northern Marinas Islands, the Federated States of Micronesia, the Republic of Palau and many U.S states.
-Students are responsible for becoming familiar with certification requirements of the geographic eras in which they plan to seek employment.
-Students need to be aware that school system change certification requirements and that it is the students' responsibility to be aware of changing standards for certification.
+School requirements presently meet teacher certification requirements for Guam, the Commonwealth of the Northern Marinas Islands, the Federated States of Micronesia, the Republic of the Marshalls, the Republic of Palau and many U.S. states.
+Students are responsible for becoming familiar with certification requirements of the geographic areas in which they plan to seek employment.
+Students need to be aware that certification requirements change and that it is the student’s responsibility to be aware of changing standards for certification.

-Programs to prepare candidates for teacher certification in elementary, secondary, second language elementary, special education and early childhood education provided by the University of Guam School of Education are accepted by the Guam Board of Education.
+Programs to prepare candidates for teacher certification in elementary, secondary, second language elementary, special education provided by the University of Guam School of Education are accepted by the Guam Commission on Educator Certification (GCEC).

 Micronesia is a region of proud histories and rich cultural traditions.
 The educators of our many peoples must celebrate and perpetuate the heritage of our islands and teach our children to celebrate our diversity.
 Our educators also face the daunting task of preparing our children to prosper in an increasingly competitive world economy.